Finding value with CPR’s Data Warehouse & Analytics Evaluation project

 After finalizing the criteria, we invited vendors that provide data warehouse and analytic software and services to public and private health care purchasers to participate in the evaluation.
 CPR sent a request for information (RFI) to leading vendors; seven vendors opted to participate.
 CPR then used the purchaser-defined specifications to evaluate their offerings.

-Now that we have evaluated key vendors in the market, we are preparing to release the evaluation framework, RFI questions, and specifications as a free toolkit for purchasers to access through CPR’s Tool Library.
-Our belief is that coordinated demands from purchasers can more effectively push the health care marketplace place in the right direction, so we hope that numerous purchasers log into their catalyze.org account to take advantage of this forthcoming resource.
-We will also publish a free report on where the data warehouse marketplace stands and how well it is poised to meet the needs of tomorrow’s health care purchasing challenges.
+Upon evaluating key vendors in the market, we released the evaluation framework, RFI questions, and specifications as a toolkit.
+Our belief is that coordinated demands from purchasers can more effectively push the health care marketplace place in the right direction, so we hope that numerous purchasers log into their catalyze.org account to take advantage of this resource for free.
+We also published a public report on where the data warehouse marketplace stands and how well it is poised to meet the needs of tomorrow’s health care purchasing challenges.
 While CPR did not charge vendors to participate in the evaluation process, we gave them the option to contribute financially in exchange for receiving in-depth feedback on how their product performs against CPR’s purchaser-defined evaluation criteria as well as some marketing opportunities through which we will introduce you to the vendors who participated in the evaluation process.

 And the ratings of these seven vendors?
 Like the mental health evaluation we conducted last year, we produced summary scorecards as a benefit for our members.
 We intend to continue to evaluate vendor solutions in order to assist our members in selecting their future health care partners– our next area of evaluation is for vendors that arrange for the payment of episodes of care through bundled payments.